-These are established for the settlements of Crowan, Praze-an-Beeble, Leedstown, Nancegollan and Townshend as illustrated in Appendix A. Small scale infill development and development on previously developed land within the development boundaries will be supported where such development conforms to other policies in this Plan.
+Development boundaries for the settlements of Crowan, Leedstown, Nancegollan, Praze-an-Beeble and Townshend are defined in Figures 3 - 7.
+Small scale infill development and development on previously developed land within the development boundaries will be supported where such development conforms to other policies in this Plan.